DataManagementYEG/datamanagementyeg.github.io/README.md

 [Website](datamanagementyeg.github.io) for the meetup.
 Created using the GitHub built in "Jekyll" tools.

-To add a page, our are

 To set up locally, follow the instructions in the [GitHub support pages][1]

-To run locally
+To run locally:
 	bundle exec jekyll serve

-To add pages
+To add pages:
 	copy an existing .markdown in the _posts folder and edit away

 When the posts are good push to Github.

 ## To Do
 [ ] How about a theme!